MrEmuu/Exile.IslaAbramia/README.md

 	Intro[] = {"ExileTrack02","ExileTrack03","intro1"};

  duplicate for combat and ambient if wanted, just note, that if you add music to your mission file, it will become very large.

+ I have tested this and it does load, it does snow when you are over snow texture.